NIFTy-PPL/J-UBIK/paper/paper.md

 ## Prior models
-The package contains a prior model that can be adapted to the user's needs in both and spectral directions.
+The package contains a prior model that can be adapted to the user's needs in both spatial and spectral directions.
 In this model, it is possible to obtain spatially uncorrelated point sources or correlated extended sources defined by the correlated field model described in [@Arras:2022].
 In the spectral direction, it is possible to fit a power law or to describe the correlation structure in the spectral direction by a Wiener process.